 When my daughter asks, “what’s that?,” I pause.
 How do I begin to approach a topic as horrible as war, in the context of a car ride?

-Current events have started to spark the same sorts of conversations, as we watch the horror unfolding in Ukraine.
+Current events have started to spark the same sorts of conversations, as we watch the horror unfolding through war.
 I’m uncertain how to process it all, let alone answer the questions my daughter has after hearing bits and pieces here and there.

 The balance between trying to keep current events age-appropriate, but also not keeping my kids in a bubble, is a tightrope I feel utterly unequipped to walk.
 And yet, it is a core value in my family that our kids know the world, history, and understand that things are not right but that one day, because of Jesus, they will be.
-Today that burden feels heavier than ever, with turmoil continuing in Ukraine.
+Today that burden feels heavier than ever, with turmoil continuing around the world.

 But it doesn’t equip our kids if we bury our heads in the sand, pretending that everything is okay.
 When we live a life of abiding faith, we find wisdom and words through our connection to Jesus so we can share (in age-appropriate ways) the heaviness of our broken world, all while pointing to God’s sovereignty and promises.